lotlouischoitslab/Louis_Engineering_Computer_Science_Resources/README.md

 ## Louis Sungwoo Cho Engineering & Computer Science Resources
 All the useful resources I have been using to study for engineering and computer science courses.
 Courses include from Civil & Environmental Engineering, Computer Science and more.
+Many of the CEE courses I took are Transportation Engineering courses because that is my primary specialization in CEE, likewise many of the CS courses are Artificial Intelligence & Big Data stuff because that is my focus area in CS.
+My primary programming language is Python so many of my projects and backend stuff are programmed in Python.
+For full-stack web development projects, I use HTML, CSS, JavaScript and more built-in packages.

 ## Contributors:
 - ### Louis Sungwoo Cho (조성우)